 Where the Coverage Database identifies multiple WAN Variants for the central Geographical Region and the south Geographical Region for the Installation Location, the Supplier Party may install either a 4G Cellular Communications Hub or for 2G/3G the WAN Variant identified in the Coverage Checker subject to clause 8.16 of this document.

+Where the Coverage Database identifies multiple WAN Variants for the north Geographical Region for the Installation Location, the Supplier Party may install either a 4G Cellular Communications Hub or for long-range radio the WAN Variant identified in the Coverage Checker.

 It is a Supplier Party’s responsibility to decide which HAN Variant to install at each customer’s premises.

 When installing a Communications Hub or Communications Hub Auxiliary Equipment, as set out in the Annex E of this document, a Supplier Party shall ensure that all appropriate tools and equipment are used.